msyk/IMApp_Account/README.md

 php -S localhost:9000
 ```
 After that, you can access the application with url http://localhost:9000/ from any browser that executing on the same host.

+## Setup for S3

+I'd like to read the README.md file in private directory.
+If you create the file named 'aws_setting.php' in it with S3 available account, you can store the files to S3.

 ## Database Operations